 Alice: This is the final weekend before the Edinburgh Festival Fringe starts, bringing with it literally thousands of shows and even more tourists.
 I'll use these last free days to do things that'll be impossible during the following month - anything going anywhere past, through, or remotely near the city centre, venues, or attractions.
 That'll rule out the garden centre (and its butterfly house!) so I'd better make the most of it.
-And I'm playing Plunkbat
+And I'm playing Plunkbat and Isaac, obvs.

 Brendan: I could play something for work purposes.
 Like magic-blaster Citadel: Forged With Fire or zombie-stopper Fortnite.
 I need to write about those.
 Or I could run around some more in persistent multiplayer war game Foxhole.
 Last night I joined a group of engineers and we roamed the map in a truck, building walls and supplying the front with metal.
 I felt like part of a big, fighty machine.

-I'm midway through a house move, which means I'm living in the ruins of my life.
+Graham: I'm midway through a house move, which means I'm living in the ruins of my life.
 Half my stuff is already in a van somewhere, the other half is either in boxes or looking nervously at boxes.
-My computer remains however, and so I'll try to sneak in a few games of Playerunknown's Plunkbat and I may - may - finally get round to starting on Edith Finch
+My computer remains however, and so I'll try to sneak in a few games of Playerunknown's Plunkbat and I may - may - finally get round to starting on Edith Finch.

 John: I really want to take a look at The Darkside Detective, but I realise that much more likely is having to build a shed.
 I'd also like to spend some time playing Immortal Planet, to see if it's any good, but I have to host a bbq.
 The forecast for this weekend is non-stop rain.

 Philippa: This weekend I will be playing Subnautica.
 I might also visit the seaside.
 If there's time I might try to fit in a spot of livestreaming some sailors.